yo3gnd/pigCW/README.md

 # pigCW

 Still experimental.
 This is a terminal-only client to [Vail](https://vail.woozle.net), for practicing Morse code over the internet.
-Connect your key and a buzzer to the Pi and it becomes a rather direct little Vail terminal - the moment someone sends something on Vail, you will hear it and you can reply directly from your key.
+Connect a straight key or a paddle to the Pi's GPIo and a speaker on its audio output.
+It becomes a rather direct little Vail terminal - the moment someone sends something on Vail, you will hear it and you can reply directly from your key.
+It also generates the sidetone on the very same speaker, with care taken for a real-time response.
 Based on an idea by [YO3AX](https://github.com/YO3AX): "I'm thinking of a batphone like device, but for CW, directly connected to Vail.
 It just beeps at you when someone sends and patiently waits for your reply"

 The name pigCW is a bad pun between ham and pigpio - the main IO library - often misread as "pig pio".